Dark matter as the source of neutrino mass: theory overview and experimental prospects: Preliminaries

 \subsection{Neutrino physics recap}

-We start with a brief summary on the current status of neutrino oscillation parameters, as derived from global neutrino fits.
+The propagation of massive neutrinos gives rise to the quantum-mechanical phenomenon of neutrino oscillations, as confirmed experimentally.
+We now give a brief summary on the current status of neutrino oscillation parameters, as derived from global neutrino fits~\cite{deSalas:2020pgw,10.5281/zenodo.4726908,Esteban:2020cvm,Capozzi:2021fjo}.
 We also discuss complementary absolute neutrino mass limits derived from tritium beta decay and neutrinoless double-beta decay experiments, as well as from cosmological studies.\\

-The discovery of neutrino oscillations~\cite{Super-Kamiokande:1998kpq,SNO:2002tuh} marks a turning point in particle physics, revealing fundamental differences between lepton and quark mixing that challenge our understanding of the Standard Model.
-Below is a detailed analysis of its significance.
-Within the three-neutrino paradigm, assuming unitarity, the neutrino mixing matrix is characterized by six physical parameters, three angles and three phases and can be conveniently described in symmetrical form~\cite{Rodejohann:2011vc} (the most general neutrino mixing matrix was systematically characterized in~\cite{Schechter:1980gr}).
+The discovery of neutrino oscillations~\cite{Super-Kamiokande:1998kpq,SNO:2002tuh} marks a turning point in particle physics, revealing fundamental differences between lepton and quark mixing that challenge our understanding of the Standard Model at a fundamental level~\cite{Ding:2024ozt}.
+Within the three-neutrino paradigm (hints for a fourth--sterile--neutrino have been mainly disfavored~\cite{MicroBooNE:2025nll}), assuming unitarity, the neutrino mixing matrix is characterized by six physical parameters, three angles and three phases and can be conveniently described in symmetrical form~\cite{Rodejohann:2011vc} (the most general neutrino mixing matrix was systematically characterized in~\cite{Schechter:1980gr}).
 The phases include, besides the Dirac phase, analogous to that of the Cabibbo-Kobayashi-Maskawa (CKM) matrix, also two physical Majorana phases.
 Altogether, they characterize leptonic CP violation~\cite{Nunokawa:2007qh,Branco:2011zb} in the simplest neutrino mixing scheme.
 Although they are physical and very important, Majorana phases do not affect conventional oscillations~\cite{Schechter:1980gk,Bilenky:1980cx,Doi:1980yb}, hence the mixing matrix can be taken as